pyohio/pyohio-static-website/README.md

 2. In a terminal, navigate to the top of this repository and run `yarn install`
 3. Run `yarn develop` to build the site and start the local server

-Prettier is set up as a command that can be run by itself.
+Prettier is set up as a command that can be run by itself via `yarn prettier --write .`.
 Please do that before making a PR. (hook coming eventually)